Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 H1: The method possesses intelligence

-By “possessing intelligence” it is meant here that a strategies was not curve-fitted on past data or was lucky in actual trading but that its returns were due to its ability to adjust to changing market conditions.
+By “possessing intelligence,” it is meant here that a strategies was not curve-fitted on past data or was lucky in actual trading but that its returns were due to its ability to adjust to changing market conditions.

-After this short introduction, I will use as an example a recent blog by Scott’s Investments blog about a strategy based on relative and dual momentum to demonstrate how backtest results can vary depending on selection of the starting date of the tests.
+After this short introduction, I will use as an example a recent blog by Scott’s Investments about a strategy based on relative and dual momentum to demonstrate how backtest results can vary depending on selection of the starting date of the tests.
 This type of analysis is often part of the analysis done to test such methods for intelligence.

 The tests in the mentioned blog were conducted using Portfolio Visualizer.
 In the referenced blog, a rotation strategy using four Vanguard allocation funds was shown to beat S&P 500 total return for the tested period.
 I will not show the original charts here as they are available in the reference.
 The test period was from 01/1996 to 07/2015 and a 5-month total return was used as the score.
 However, this is what happens when the starting date is changed to 01/2003 in the case of the relative momentum strategies: